VTUL/giiif/README.md

 # giiif

 giiif library is inspired by ruby gem iiif_s3 (https://github.com/cmoa/iiif_s3).
-It serves as a generator for IIIF level 0 compatible image tiles and manifests from a collection of source images.
-The generated image stack can also be uploaded Amazon S3 and used for static serving.
+It serves as a generator for IIIF level 0 compatible image tiles and metadata from a collection of source images.
+The generated image stack can also be uploaded to Amazon S3 and used for static serving.

 ## Installation